migalabs/goteth/README.md

    --help, -h              show help (default: false)
 ```

+### Validator window

+Validator rewards represent 95% of the disk usage of the database.
+When activated, the database grows very big, while sometimes becoming too much data.
+We have developed a subcommand of the tool which maintains the last n epochs of rewards data in the database, prunnning from the defined threshold backwards.
+So, one can configure the tool to maintain the last 100 epochs of data in the database, while prunning the rest

 # Notes

-Validator metrics consume 95% of the database size.
-Please bear in mind that for 1k epochs of data, validator metrics consume around 100GB and CPU load will also increase.
-Exporting validator metrics has been tested using LH archival (states every 32 slots) and 32 core (AMD Ryzen 9500X) 128GB RAM machine.
-The tool will export the metrics but it might take some time if the machine is not as powerful.

-Keep in mind rewards data also downloads block rewards from the Beacon API.
+Keep in mind `api_rewards` data also downloads block rewards from the Beacon API.
 This is very slow on historical blocks (3 seconds per block), but very fast on blocks near the head.

 ## Database migrations